Validating Supplier Data Payloads with Pydantic Models Permalink to this section

 def validate_batch(json_payload: bytes) -> tuple[List[SupplierLineItem], List[dict]]:

-"""Validate a JSON array of line items in a single pass."""
+"""Validate a JSON array of line items, isolating any failures to the DLQ."""

 try: